okurka12/ipk_proj1_livestream/README.md

 - The server only supports UDP.
 - The server only chats with one client at a time.
 - The server doesn't distribute messages between clients.
-- The server does not c
+- The server does not care if its messages were confirmed or not
 - Python version shouldn't really matter, but I run it using 3.12.2

 ## features